bbekendam/cisecurity_audit_ubuntuPRO/README.md

 A hands on demonstration of executing a CISecurity Benchmark for Ubuntu 24 on an Brand New AWS EC2 host

-Purpose:  To prove out assessment benchmarks tools and identify vulnerabilities/weaknesses in hosts deployed in a default fashion.
+Purpose:  To prove out assessment benchmark tools and identify vulnerabilities/weaknesses in hosts deployed in a default fashion.

 _Assumptions - you have a valid AWS account (free tier available), and an Ubuntu Pro subscription (free for 5 hosts)_
 1. Create the EC2 Instance